 - Have blinds or curtains in the bedroom to ensure that minimum light gets in to the bedroom at night.

-- Turn off the lighting in the bedroom at a specific time at night.
-Similarly, lighting should be on at a specific time in the morning.
+- Turn off the light in the bedroom at a specific time at night.
+Similarly, Illumination should be on at a specific time in the morning.

-- Install low illumination lighting so as to minimize exposure to light when you wake at night.
+- Install low illumination light so as to minimize exposure to light when you wake at night.

 Ideally, the bedroom should only have one or at most two sources of lighting.
 All other items that produce light and are not involved in sleep should be removed from the bedroom.
 These items include computers, TV’s and phones.
-In short, the body should be exposed to maximum lighting during the day and minimum lighting at night.
+In short, the body should be exposed to maximum light during the day and minimum light at night.